 You will get for a nice price this small set of high-quality, high-end drums that are built for the road and durability.

 If you’re looking to liven up your drum set or just change something in it then you can consider buying an acrylic snare drum.
 DW’s Design series is a perfect fit for almost any drum set you have, no matter if it’s wooden or acrylic.

-Acrylic drums generally have clear, tinted, or frosted drum shells.
-The use of acrylic in drum making allows for a much more interesting look, when compared to standard wooden drums.
+Acrylic drums generally have clear, tinted, or frosted acrylic shells.
+The use of acrylic in drum making allows for a much more interesting look when compared to standard wooden drums.

 The Build and Weight of Acrylic Drums